 More Information on your Ideal Client or Target Market.

-What makes your Business Different?How you describe your business in terms of the value you offer is critically important.
+What makes your business different?
+What is your Statement of Value?How you describe your business in terms of the value you offer is critically important.
 What you say is a reflection of your business and its unique products and services.
-Keeping in mind who your audience is every time you try to sell your products and services to prospects, always remember your unique Value Statement.
+Keeping in mind who your audience is every time you try to sell your products and services to prospects, always remember your Statement of Value.

 When marketing your business, remember that your business is not the only one a client will be browsing; your competitors are likely to be selling similar products and services, but what makes your business stand out among others is the unique experience you can provide working with potential prospects.